 On the opposite end of the spectrum, snowy scenes can be overwhelmingly white, and end up looking flat without a visual contrast.
 Choose shots with some vivid elements against the snow in the background, like trees, red barns, signposts, etc.

 To get the effect of the snowfall itself, add backlighting, or find a dark backdrop to use.
-Snowfall is usually subtle (unless you’re filming in a snowstorm), but it can definitely be done, and makes excellent B-reel footage for future videos.
+Snowfall is usually subtle (unless you’re filming in a snowstorm), but it can definitely be done.
+It also makes excellent b-roll footage for future videos.

 Check and re-check your white balance as you film.
 If the white balance is off, you could end up with a yellowy or beige snow scene, which might not invoke a winter wonderland for your viewers.